MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app.md

 If you want to use Remote Assist together with Dynamics 365 for Field Service so you can automatically log call information to a
 Field Service work order, you’ll also need one or both of the following:

-- Dynamics 365 for Field Service application
+- Dynamics 365 for Field Service web application

 - Dynamics 365 for Field Service mobile app